TayyibYasar/Multiplayer-MineDetectGame/README.md

 ## Usage

-Open client.html in browser.
+To play the game, open the client.html file in your web browser.

-If u want to play Singleplayer click Start and wait Red ALERT Button after that you can try to find hidden mine by clicking the game area.
+If you want to play in singleplayer mode, click on the "Start" button and wait for the red "ALERT" button to appear.
+Once it appears, you can try to find the hidden mines by clicking on the game area.

-If u want to play Multiplayer click Start and wait Red ALERT then click Play Online.
-And then wait opponent.
-For trial you can open from another browser same page to play multiplayer with yourself.
+If you want to play in multiplayer mode, click on the "Start" button and wait for the red "ALERT" button to appear.
+Then, click on the "Play Online" button and wait for an opponent to join the game.
+If you want to test the multiplayer mode, you can open the game in another browser window and play against yourself.

+    Note: Before clicking on the "Play Online" button, you must click on the "Start" button.

 ### Singleplayer